-The 2011 Health Assessment Report for Louisville Kentucky highlighted the current health overview of the community.
-Currently, the leading causes of death for Louisville in order of frequency are heart disease, cancer, cerebrovascular disease, chronic lower respiratory disease, unintentional injury, diabetes, Alzheimer’s disease, and Septicemia.
+The 2017 Health Assessment report for Louisville Kentucky highlighted the current health overview of the community.
+Currently, the leading causes of death for Louisville in order of frequency are heart disease, cancer, cerebrovascular disease, chronic lower respiratory disease, unintentional injury, diabetes, Alzheimer’s disease, and septicemia.

 Health risk factors indicated some troubling numbers.
 Asthma increased from 13.6% to 19.4% in adults since the previous health assessment in 2004.
 The percentage of adults who regularly participate in physical activities dropped from 79% in 2004 to 76%.
-The percentage of adults who smoked increased from 27.2% to 32.1%.
+The percentage of adults who smoke is 22.3% lately (Adult smoking 2017).
 The percentage of adults who are obese or overweight increased from 60% to 63%.
 The percentage of residents who visited a dentist in the past year decreased from 72.4% to 69.3%.
 Newly diagnosed AIDS cases dipped slightly from 12.3 per 100,000 in 2004 but has risen slightly over the past three years to 15.7 per 100,000.

 The Louisville Metro Department of Public Health & Wellness provides free classes to the public to improve healthy living.
 These classes cover a wide range of topics from physical activity, proper nutrition, diabetes, fun and fit workshops, stop smoking campaigns, and cancer screenings.
-Click here for more information.
+For more information.

 Major hospitals in Louisville